Waste and Pollution Management

 2. General food waste from the office or cafeteria, such as food scraps, vegetables, and fruits, constitutes a smaller proportion compared to the waste from production.
 The Company separates this food waste at the cafeterias of both the Bang Phli Factory and Theparak Factory and disposes of it through the municipality for sanitary landfill.

-2. Air Pollution Management
+3. Air Pollution Management

 The Company prioritizes air quality management in the workplace and surrounding communities, developing a plan to ensure air quality meets standard criteria and exploring ways to improve the system.
 The Company consistently improves air quality by establishing clear goals and regularly measuring and monitoring air quality to ensure regulatory compliance and stakeholder confidence.
 This includes implementing eco-friendly measures to ensure that air quality standards are met and continuously improving the Company's air quality control systems.

-Air Pollution Control
+• Air Pollution Control

 The Company has a Preventive Maintenance (PM) plan for hood systems installed in various locations, including the boiler.
 This includes monitoring and inspecting the laboratory's fume hood systems, as well as the cheese pot and boiler once a year to ensure that they can properly filter the air before it is released outside the factory.

-The Company conducts air quality monitoring parameters to check the released emissions at the tip of the factory’s chimney twice a year as required by law.
-A certified private analytical laboratory under ISO/IEC 17025 standards is hired to conduct air quality monitoring of factory emissions at the tip of the chimney in accordance with the Notification of the Ministry of Industry B.E.
-2549 (2006) on the amount of chemical contaminants released from factories.
-The monitoring parameters include:
+The Company conducts stack emission monitoring at the factory chimney tips twice a year, as required by law, to assess emissions released into the atmosphere.
+A certified private analytical laboratory accredited under ISO/IEC 17025 standards is engaged to perform the monitoring in accordance with the Notification of the Ministry of Industry B.E.
+2549 (2006) on the permissible levels of chemical contaminants discharged from factories.

-1. Total Particulate Matter (TSP)
+• Total Particulate Matter (TSP)

-3. Environmental Complaints Management
+4. Environmental Complaints Management

-The Company has established a systematic process for receiving and handling complaints in accordance with ISO14001:2015 standards, ensuring proper classification and appropriate management of each type of complaint.
+The Company has established a systematic process for receiving and handling complaints in accordance with ISO 14001:2015 standards, ensuring proper classification and appropriate management of each type of complaint.
 Various channels are available for stakeholders affected by environmental pollution to report issues directly, enabling the Company to take prompt corrective action.
 Additionally, the Company compiles and summarizes complaint resolutions for regular reporting and continuous improvement.

-Key Performance
+Performance

-Sustainability Performance Data 2024 - Environmental Performance
+KCG Sustainability Performance Data 2025 - Environmental Performance